Color television: United States

 Early color telecasts could be preserved only on the black-and-white kinescope process introduced in 1947.
 It was not until September 1956 that NBC began using color film to time-delay and preserve some of its live color telecasts.
 Ampex introduced a color videotape recorder in 1958, which NBC used to tape An Evening with Fred Astaire, the oldest surviving network color videotape.
 This system was also used to unveil a demonstration of color television for the press.
-On May 22, 1958, President Dwight D. Eisenhower visited the WRC-TV NBC studios in Washington, D.C., and gave a speech touting the new technology's merits.
+On 22 May 1958, President Dwight D. Eisenhower visited the WRC-TV NBC studios in Washington, D.C., and gave a speech touting the new technology's merits.
 His speech was recorded in color, and a copy of this videotape was given to the Library of Congress for posterity.

 The syndicated The Cisco Kid had been filmed in color since 1949 in anticipation of color broadcasting.
 Several other syndicated shows had episodes filmed in color during the 1950s, including The Lone Ranger, My Friend Flicka, and Adventures of Superman.
 The first was carried by some stations equipped for color telecasts well before NBC began its regular weekly color dramas in 1959, beginning with the Western series Bonanza.

 NBC was at the forefront of color programming because its parent company RCA manufactured the most successful line of color sets in the 1950s and, at the end of August 1956, announced that in comparison with 1955–56 (when only three of its regularly scheduled programs were broadcast in color) the 1956–57 season would feature 17 series in color.
-By 1959 RCA was the only remaining major manufacturer of color sets.
-CBS and ABC, which were not affiliated with set manufacturers and were not eager to promote their competitor's product, dragged their feet into color.
+By 1959 RCA was the only remaining major manufacturer of color sets, competitors having discontinued models that used RCA picture tubes because of poor sales, while working on their own improved tube designs.
+CBS and ABC, not affiliated with set manufacturers and not eager to promote their competitor's product, were much slower to broadcast in color.
 CBS broadcast color specials and sometimes aired its big weekly variety shows in color, but it offered no regularly scheduled color programming until the fall of 1965.
 At least one CBS show, The Lucy Show, was filmed in color beginning in 1963, but continued to be telecast in black and white through the end of the 1964–65 season.
 ABC delayed its first color programs until 1962, but these were initially only broadcasts of the cartoon shows The Flintstones, The Jetsons and Beany and Cecil.
 The DuMont network, although it did have a television-manufacturing parent company, was in financial decline by 1954 and was dissolved two years later.
+The only known original color programming broadcast over the DuMont network was a high school football Thanksgiving game from New Jersey in 1957, a year after the network had ceased regular operations.